Full course description

 Who Should Complete an Assessment of Prior Learning?

-Wherever you are coming from—the military, business and industry, volunteer work, or some other endeavor—you may benefit from completing an Assessment of Prior Learning.
+Wherever you are coming from—the military, business and industry, are a current student, volunteer work, or some other endeavor—you may benefit from completing an Assessment of Prior Learning.

 Assessment of Prior Learning Format